Advantaged/advantaged-logo-suite/README.md

 who pushed for clarity, precision, and future usability.

 ## ⚖️ License
-This project is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-You are free to share and adapt the logo, provided that you give proper credit.
+You are free to share and adapt the logo and related assets for personal and community use,
+provided that you give proper credit and **do not use them for commercial purposes**.